-Why most rebrands fail to reach full potential
+Why do most rebrands fail to reach their full potential?

 Once a brand is defined, the hard work of bringing it to life through activation begins.
 Brand activation is the most important piece to get right when it comes to a rebrand because it ensures the long-term success of the brand.
 Making certain that a rebrand lives well beyond the launch and stays top-of mind for an organization is critical.